polkadot-developers/hackathon-guide/polkadot-hub-devs.md

 ### 🔑 How to Connect to Polkadot Hub Testnet

 You can use any **Ethereum-compatible wallet** wallet to connect to Polkadot Hub Testnet.
-Follow the [Connect your Wallet](https://papermoonio.github.io/polkadot-mkdocs/develop/smart-contracts/connect-to-asset-hub/#connect-your-wallet) guide to connect using MetaMask.
-We also reccommend using [Talisman](https://talisman.xyz/) which is built for both Polkadot and Ethereum.
+Follow the [Connect your Wallet](https://papermoonio.github.io/polkadot-mkdocs/develop/smart-contracts/connect-to-polkadot#connect-your-wallet) guide to connect using MetaMask.
+We also recommend using [Talisman](https://talisman.xyz/), which is built for both Polkadot and Ethereum.

 > Testnet details:
 > * Network name: Passet Hub